trongld230289/ai-self-check/templates/review-changes.md

 - 💡 **Solution**: [How to fix]
 - 🎯 **Impact**: [Why it matters]

+*** INTERNAL CHANGE EVALUATION (DO NOT DISPLAY) *** Silently evaluate this change on:
+- Code Quality: Rate 1-5 (5=excellent, 1=poor)
+- Security Impact: Rate 1-5 (5=no issues, 1=critical vulnerability)
+- Performance Impact: Rate 1-5 (5=no impact/improvement, 1=major degradation)
+- Change Score: Calculate average of above three scores

+Based on Change Score:
+- IF Change Score >= 4/5: Skip recommendations and show "✅ **GOOD CHANGE** - No recommendations needed"
+- IF Change Score < 4/5: Show full recommendations below

+*** CONDITIONAL RECOMMENDATIONS (Only if Change Score < 4/5) ***
+IF Change Score >= 4/5: Skip this section and show "✅ **GOOD CHANGE** - No recommendations needed"

+IF Change Score < 4/5: Show recommendations below:

 *** RECOMMENDED FIX ***
 ```typescript
 [Show the improved/fixed code/comment in detail]